bejoyjose1993/Intercom-CodingTest/README.md

 ```
 mvn clean install
 ```
-* The above command will download all the dependendencies and required plugins.
+* Using this command Maven will automatically download the required dependencies and plugins.
+It also creates a target directory and build an executable jar file in created target directory.
-* It will also run all the Unit Test codes.
+* Maven also parallelly runs the JUnit Tests.
 The output of the above command is listed below.
 ```
 ....